tiwariraw/next-product-site/docs/frontend/shopping-cart.md

 Found in `app/checkout/shipping/page.tsx`

 - Keep the form data in localStorage
-- form validation is handled
+- form validation is handled for required fields and correct formats

 ### Payment Integration (`/checkout/payment`)